ernestuh/tasks_points/README.md

 As part of the Vagrant provisioning script, the ansible-playbook docker.yml is executed to complete the task 2.

-After the VM is up you can execute:
+After the VM is up, you can execute to check task 2 completion using:

+    ./tasks_points/task2/test_task2.sh

 # Task 3

-Almost done
+Almost done (working on Test Suite)